gwu-libraries/scholarspace-hyrax/README.md

     - `--load-schema`: create the initial Rails app database
     - `--run-migrations`: run database migrations
     - `--precompile-assets`: precompile static assets
-    - `--create-role`: create default app roles (if they don't already exist)
+    - `--create-roles`: create default app roles (if they don't already exist)
     - `--create-admin-set`: create the default Admin Set, if it doesn't already exist
     - `--create-secret`: generate the Rails app secret.
     - `--add-admin-user`: grant a ScholarSpace user the `admin` role.
 To use: first, create the user in the ScholarSpace UI.
 Then run this command, inserting an environment variable (`admin_user=USER_EMAIL_ADDRESS`) before the path to the script.
 This environment variable will be used by the Rake task to look up the user in the app database.